NMishchenko/Watch2GetherImprover/README.md

 * Removed the "Popular Videos" section.

 # Post Scriptum
-This script was made for personal use and published to demonstrate the possibilities of improving the user experience for a website.<br />
+This script was made for personal use and published to demonstrate the possibilities of improving the user experience for the website.<br />
 The code was written just to achieve the result with little or no use of some best coding practices.